zvjaceslavs/intshare/Applications/Web-servers/template_domain_registration_expiration_and_ssl_certificates_check_lld/5.0/README.md

 # SSL check LLD

-## Description

-## Overview Main idea is monitoring several URL with SSL in one Zabbix host.
-Data for LLD provide JSON file.
-This is originally based on [https://share.zabbix.com/cat-app/web-servers/ssl-certificates-check](cat-app/web-servers/ssl-certificates-check) with modifications to the script and template.
-Added domain registration expiration check

 ## Overview

 Main idea is monitoring several URL with SSL in one Zabbix host.
 Data for LLD provide JSON file.